 – Overseas treatments pose high health risks

-– There are rarely any payment plans overseas and treatments are usually not covered by local private and public insurance.
+– Overseas and treatments are usually not covered by local private and public insurance.

 – Local dentists are accredited and follow the strict guidelines set by the Australian medical board.